Lsam18/Lsam18/README.md

 </div>

 ## Projects
-To Learn more about all my cybersecurity projectc please head over to : 🌐 Portfolio: [CYBERSEC-PORTFOLIO]([https://lsam-cybersec.lovestoblog.com](https://lsam-cybersec.lovestoblog.com/#projects-section))
+To Learn more about all my cybersecurity projectc please head over to : 🌐 Portfolio: [LEARN MORE - ](https://lsam-cybersec.lovestoblog.com/#projects-section)